Corey Bailey

 and boxes are checked for any signs of mold.
 If there is none, I'm finished.

-For cassette based media, I use a transport that I have modified so that I can
+For cassette based media, I use transports that I have modified so that I can

 access the tape.
 Sometimes, taking the cassette apart is best.
 Otherwise, the